Covert Comic Home Page

 Wednesday

-Received an e-mail from a military buddy serving in Iraq.
-He reports that your humble intel officer's counter-terror weapon of choice, the Calimocho de Cia, is enjoying growing popularity among US and Coalition forces there.
+Received a communiqué from a military buddy serving in Iraq.
+He reports that your humble intel officer's counterterror weapon of choice, the Calimocho de Cia, is enjoying growing popularity among US and Coalition forces there.

-According to my source, the CC has significantly improved US and Coalition morale and combat effectiveness, and is starting to find favor among Iraqis fighting against terror as well.
+According to my source, the CC has significantly improved morale, enhanced combat readiness, and is starting to find favor among more progressive Iraqis fighting terror as well.

 Thursday

-The claim 'Youth is truth' is long in the tooth.
+The saying ‘Youth is truth’ is long in the tooth.

 Friday